-As a general matter, all adult parish volunteers who have regular contact with minors must be fingerprinted
+All adult parish volunteers in the archdiocese who have regular contact with minors must be fingerprinted

 under the California Penal Code.
 The fingerprints are submitted to the